Traceability

 Sustainable Fashion Journalist

-At TrusTrace, we believe in the importance of understanding your supply chain.
-Whether that means mapping out the location of each supplier or going a step further to trace individual batches of products and materials.
-Having visibility over your supply chain gives brands the ability to identify and act on environmental and social risks that may occur, such as the irresponsible use and disposal of chemicals and water, human rights abuses, and deforestation of ancient forests for farmland.
+The mission at TrusTrace is to empower companies with the data to know, prove and improve the impact of their value chains.
+Each day we are driven to further streamline and advance the mapping and tracing of fashion supply chain tiers.
+Whether that means mapping out the location of each supplier or going a step further to trace individual batches of products and materials, having visibility over your supply chain gives brands the ability to identify and act on environmental and social risks that may occur, such as the illegal use and disposal of chemicals and water, human rights abuses, and deforestation of ancient forests for farmland.

 Tier Zero

 Tier Zero includes offices, distribution centres, and retail locations that are owned by a brand.
 They’re not involved in the production process but are worth mentioning in regard to impact reporting.
-Tier Zero is often where a brand will start when looking to reduce its carbon footprint.
+Tier Zero is often where a brand will start when looking to reduce its carbon footprint – Scope 1 & 2.
 For example, they may run their distribution centre on renewable energy or have a no paper policy at their headquarters.
 Brands that do report on their carbon emissions will often report largely on their impact at Tier Zero because it is comparatively easier to calculate and implement changes than further down their supply chain.

 Tier One